HHS/TANF-app/docs/User-Research/2020, Fall - Understanding STT Roles, Source of Truth, and Metadata.md

 - "Some of the people, like the business analysts on the team, might be contractors who have signed confidentiality agreements and stuff."
 - "...
 [Consultants] put all of that together into a file."
-- "Deloitte is our primary contractor for the computer side of our programs.
+- "[large vendor] is our primary contractor for the computer side of our programs.
 OK, so we do have merit staff that are primarily responsible at their jobs for handling the data...
 They do employ contractors to help with the staffing issues...
 And so I don't want to speak out of turn because I don't know what their structure is.
-Everybody in my department is state merit, but over at Oats (Deloitte) they have a combination of state merit and contractors.
+Everybody in my department is state merit, but over at [grantee level technology office] they have a combination of state merit and contractors.

 Report generation is often a manual process, both for quarterly TANF reports and for a variety of other reports generated at the grantee level.